-After making our way over to the park and the reservoir, we had a choice between a boardwalk along the edge of the artificial lake or on the main gravel path.
-We took the boardwalk as later on in the hike there are less opportunities to see MacRitchie Reservoir as the trail ventures away from it.
+From the bus stop, make your way over to the park and the reservoir.
+Here you’ll have a choice between a boardwalk along the edge of the artificial lake or on the main gravel path.
+It’s best to take the boardwalk, since later on in the hike there are fewer opportunities to see MacRitchie Reservoir as the trail ventures away from it.

 Prunus & Petai Boardwalk

-As we started early, there was a beautiful mist still hanging above parts of the lake.
-There are many nice views of the MacRitchie Reservoir from the boardwalks.
-We had a lot of interesting sightings.
+If you start early, you might still see a beautiful mist hanging above parts of the lake.
+There are many nice views of the MacRitchie Reservoir from the boardwalks and you’ll definitely have interesting animal sightings.

-We saw some very large fish in the surprisingly clear water, as well as big monitor lizards and smaller tortoise.
-On the boardwalk itself and in the nearby trees there was a group of macaque monkeys literally hanging out.
+There are some very large fish in the surprisingly clear water, as well as big monitor lizards and smaller tortoises.
+On the boardwalk itself and in the nearby trees you can often find macaque monkeys literally hanging out.